smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ```
 ### __STEP 2.
 Register private key locally - creating a pem file__

-Create the file 'key.pem' using the vim command in your local environment.
-Paste the private key issued in the previous step into the generated file.
+Create a file called 'key.pem' using the vim command in your local environment.
+Paste the private key issued in the previous step to the generated file.

 ```bash
 $ vim key.pem